albrat/alexa-avs-sample-app/README.md

 ___

 ## 9 - Start the client
+[TODO - mention that this must be done via VNC.]

-Open a new terminal window/tab (SHIFT+CTRL+TAB in Raspbian) and navigate to:
+Open a new terminal window/tab (SHIFT+CTRL+T in Raspbian) and navigate to:

-	cd /home/pi/Desktop/alexa-avs-raspberry-pi/samples/javaclient
+	cd /home/pi/Desktop/alexa-avs-raspberry-pi-master/samples/javaclient

 ![](assets/start-client.png)